Xin Qiji — A Heroic Knight, A Great Poet, and A Sincere Patriot of the Song Dynasty

 Glass Crossguard (Jian Ge) of the Song Dynasty — Nanjing Museum (Photo by Dongmaiying)

-Unfulfilled Dreams of the Sincere Patriot
+The Unfulfilled Dreams of Sincere Patriot Xin Qiji

 He was excited about being summoned back and nominated for important positions.